netsys-edinburgh/nervion-powder/doc/powder.md

 ![1-node Nervion experiment](/doc/images/ssh.png)

 Installing Kubernetes in the master node and the slave nodes, and deploying Nervion takes some time (5-10 mins).
-You can check the state of the installation in the master node or in any slave node by ssh'ing the desired machine and running the following command:
+You can check the state of the installation in the master node or in any slave node by ssh'ing to the desired machine and running the following command:
 ```bash
 cat /local/repository/deploy.log
 ```